 Even some less-than-promising ICOs, too, have been decried as inherent pump-and-dump schemes.

 Jordan Belfort, the infamous “Wolf of Wall Street” who pioneered the penny stock scams of the 1990s, is of this line of thinking.
-He declared as much in recent comments to the press:
+He declared as much in past comments to the press:

 [ICO] promoters are perpetuating a massive scam of the highest order on everyone.
 Probably 85 per cent of people out there don’t have bad intentions, but the problem is, if five or 10 per cent are trying to scam you, it’s a f***ing disaster.